luciotato/LiteScript/reference/ASTBase.lite.md

           if no searched, continue

 determine value or type
-For strings we check the token **value** or **TYPE** (if searched is all-uppercase)
+For strings, we check the token **value** or **TYPE** (if searched is all-uppercase)

           if typeof searched is 'string'

                 declare searched:string

                 #debug spaces, .constructor.name,'TRY',searched, 'on', .lexer.token.toString()

                 var isTYPE = searched.charAt(0)>="A" and searched.charAt(0)<="Z" and searched is searched.toUpperCase()
                 var found

                 if isTYPE
                   found = .lexer.token.type is searched
                 else
                   found = .lexer.token.value is searched

                 if found

 Ok, type/value found! now we return: token.value
-Note: we shouldnt return the 'token' object, because returning objects (here and in js) is a "pass by reference".
+Note: we shouldn't return the 'token' object, because returning objects (here and in js) is "pass-by-reference".
 You return a "pointer" to the object.
 If we return the 'token' object, the calling function will recive a "pointer" and it can inadvertedly alter the token object in the token stream. (it should not, leads to subtle bugs)

                       logger.debug spaces, .constructor.name,'matched OK:',searched, .lexer.token.value
                       var result = .lexer.token.value

 Advance a token, .lexer.token always has next token

                       .lexer.nextToken()
                       return result

           else